ethereum-optimism/monitorism/op-monitorism/faultproof_withdrawals/runbooks/RUNBOOK.md

 #### Triage Phase

-The alert (⚠️ private alert details) includes the transaction hash that triggered the event.
+The alert ([!IMPORTANT] private alert details) includes the transaction hash that triggered the event.
 The first step after receiving the alert is to verify whether the monitoring is not processing event anymore and is stalled for some internal issue or the chain is in reality not processing any events since more then a day.

 To confirm review the chain, see when it was last withdrawals event on it and confirm if the event happened or not within 24 hours.